Erosion and Sediment Control: Schedule grading and excavation projects during dry weather.

 Cover excavated material and stockpiles of asphalt and sand with plastic tarps.

 Prevent erosion by planting fast-growing annual and perennial grasses.

 Recycle: Use a crushing company to recycle cement, asphalt, and porcelain rather than taking these substances to a landfill.

 Painting: Paints and solvents contain chemicals that are harmful to sea life.
 The chemicals come from liquid or solid products or from cleaning residues on rags.
-It is important to prevent these chemical from entering storm drains.
+It is important to prevent these chemicals from entering storm drains.

-- Paint Clean Up: Never clean brushes or rinse paint containers into a street, gutter, or storm drain.
+Paint Clean-Up: Never clean brushes or rinse paint containers into a street, gutter, or storm drain.
 For brushes and tools used with oil-based paints, clean brushes with thinner and then filter and reuse thinner or contain it and dispose at a Household Hazardous Waste facility.
-Latex-based paint brushes and tools should be cleaned in a sink that drains to the sewer.
-When dry, used brushes, empty paint cans (lids off), rags, and drop cloths may be disposed in the trash.
+Latex-based paint brushes and tools should be cleaned in a sink that drains into the sewer.
+When dry, used brushes, empty paint cans (lids off), rags, and drop cloths may be disposed of in the trash.

-- Concrete and Masonry: Fresh concrete and mortar application materials can wash down or blow into the street, gutter, or storm drain, posing a hazard to wildlife habit and humans.
+Concrete and Masonry: Fresh concrete and mortar application materials can wash down or blow into the street, gutter, or storm drain, posing a hazard to wildlife habitats and humans.
 Do not mix up more fresh concrete or cement than you need.
 Store bags of cement and plaster under a cover.
-Protect these materials from rainfall, runoff and wind, away from gutters and storm drains.
+Protect these materials from rainfall, runoff, and wind, away from gutters and storm drains.
 Never dispose of cement washout or concrete dust onto driveways, streets, gutters, or storm drains.